ipfs/roadmap/WG_PROJECT.md

 ## 🚀 Major 2019 goals to achieve

-The major goals below and following milestones have been labeled with the emoji for the goal in the IPFS Project Roadmap that they contribute towards:
+The major goals below and following milestones have been labeled with the emoji for the goal in the IPFS Project Roadmap that they contribute towards: 📦 = Package Managers 🤝 = Partner Use Cases

-📦 = Package Managers  🗂 = Large Files  🔄 = Decentralized Web  🤝 = Partner Use Cases  🧠 = Strategic Projects
+_(Note: we also have many 🧠 = Strategic Projects)_

-- **1)** The IPFS org has clearly communicated vision, goals, and priorities to align and accelerate project development and adoption. 📦 🗂 🔄 🤝 🧠
+- **1)** The IPFS org has clearly communicated vision, goals, and priorities to align and accelerate project development and adoption. 📦 🤝 🧠
 - **2)** A baseline suite of Coordination Strategies and Tools becomes first nature to the org.
-These have minimal overhead without losing clarity and productivity. 📦 🗂 🔄 🤝 🧠
+These have minimal overhead without losing clarity and productivity. 📦 🤝 🧠
-- **3)** The IPFS org increases its ability to operate at scale (ability to support a growth of 1 order of magnitude in the number of contributors, from X,000 to X0,000). 📦 🗂 🔄 🤝 🧠
+- **3)** The IPFS org increases its ability to operate at scale (ability to support a growth of 1 order of magnitude in the number of contributors, from X,000 to X0,000). 📦 🤝 🧠

 ## 💎 Milestones